Open AR Cloud Organization launching effort to connect all augmented apps and services

 In addition to the new OARC working group, AWE will be announcing a new partnership with analytics firm Digi-Capital to generate more research, data, and case studies around AR, virtual reality, and mixed reality.
 The goal is to spur further progress via shared lessons while encouraging more investment by VCs and enterprises based on data that demonstrates the technology’s potential and value.

-AWE will also unveil a partnership with IEEE’s International Symposium on Augmented and Mixed Reality (ISMAR) Symposium to develop an event that brings together people conducting scientific research and industry insiders to connect academic and commercial trends.
+AWE will also unveil a partnership with IEEE’s International Symposium on Augmented and Mixed Reality (ISMAR) to develop an event that brings together people conducting scientific research and industry insiders to connect academic and commercial trends.